-- Third year of same request is unlikely to be funded.
+- Third year of same request may not be funded.

 - Realistic budget with correct numbers and clarity of which source is being asked for funding

-- What We Do Not Fund: fieldtrip admission fees, meals or snacks, assemblies, teacher professional development or equipment purchases
+- What We Do Not Fund: meals or snacks, assemblies, teacher professional development or equipment purchases

-- Please use the Excel document called “Budget Worksheet: 16-17” included with this year’s application for putting together your project’s budget, regardless of whether you are applying to one or both agencies.
+- Please use the Excel document called “Budget Worksheet…” included with this year’s application for putting together your project’s budget.

 - The suggested pay rate for artists is $50 per hour for student contact time and $20 per hour for project prep time.
 Projects typically include 5-20 hours of student contact time and planning/set-up time based on the length of the residency.
 For help in calculating the total artist hours of class and planning time, contact the Arts Education Manager at firstname.lastname@example.org.

 - Funds for materials fees may also be requested.
-Visual art materials may also be funded through your school, PTA/PTSA, or the Shoreline Public Schools Foundation, allowing us to stretch our dollars to provide artistic opportunities for a greater number of people.
+Visual art materials may also be funded through your school’s building budget, your school’s PTA/PTSA, the Shoreline Public Schools Foundation, to name a few.
+Additional funding sources allow us to stretch our dollars to provide artistic opportunities for a greater number of people.
 We encourage you to seek multiple funding sources.